DOREMUS-ANR/knowledge-base/vocabularies/alignments/genres/SKOS-format/README.md

-Note that "rameau-iaml" is a skosified version of the manually produced (by Frédéric) alignemnt between these two vocabularies.
+Note that "iaml-rameau" is a skosified version of the manually produced (by Frédéric) alignemnt between these two vocabularies.